ThinkColTransform/dify-aws-terraform/README.md

 ## Premise and summary

 - This template creates a dedicated VPC (and subnets, NAT gateway, route tables) for Dify in `vpc.tf`; no pre-existing VPC is required.
-- 公式では SSRF 対策の Forward Proxy として Squid を利用していますが、ここでは省略しています
+- The official Dify setup uses Squid as a Forward Proxy for SSRF protection, but it is omitted here.
-- ElastiCache Redis のクラスターモードは接続エラーになったため無効にしています
+- ElastiCache Redis cluster mode is disabled due to connection errors.
-- PostgreSQL の `pgvector` を Vector Storage として利用しています
+- PostgreSQL `pgvector` is used as the Vector Storage backend.
-- Aurora PostgreSQL Serverless で構築していますが、通常のものでも可能です
+- Built with Aurora PostgreSQL Serverless, but a standard RDS instance can be used as well.

 ## Prerequisites